-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 And you know what this week is?
-It's the long awaited 100th Crapshoot! (fires cheap party streamer in air, eats single celebratory biscuit)
+It's the long awaited 100th Crapshoot!
+(Fires cheap party streamer in air, eats single celebratory biscuit.)

 What I'm basically saying is I didn't like their games very much.
 They were not good.

 I could try to describe the many ways Hellboy entered PC gaming legend, but I don't have to.
 Showing the kind of misplaced confidence that normally has people leaping off Niagara Falls while flapping their wings really really hard, Cryo produced a demo that was known to have experienced games editors collapsing into laughter.
 It was made for a stand at a show called ECTS, but the damned code also made it onto coverdiscs and is still floating around (opens in new tab) like a twisted lump of especially nutty poo.